neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

      - Use this retriever when vectors are saved in a Weaviate vector database
    * - :ref:`PineconeNeo4jRetriever <pinecone-neo4j-retriever-user-guide>`
      - Use this retriever when vectors are saved in a Pinecone vector database
+   * - :ref:`QdrantNeo4jRetriever <qdrant-neo4j-retriever-user-guide>`
+     - Use this retriever when vectors are saved in a Qdrant vector database

 Retrievers all expose a `search` method that we will discuss in the next sections.